usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **4.27.3\* Height**

 The highest operable part of controls, dispensers, receptacles, and other operable equipment shall be placed within at least one of the reach ranges specified in 4.2.5 and 4.2.6.
-Electrical and communications system receptacles on walls shall be mounted no less than 15 in (380 mm) above the floor. <br/>**EXCEPTION**: These requirements do not apply where the use of special equipment dictates otherwise or where electrical and communications systems receptacles are not normally intended for use by building occupants.
+Electrical and communications system receptacles on walls shall be mounted no less than 15 in (380 mm) above the floor.

+EXCEPTION: These requirements do not apply where the use of special equipment dictates otherwise or where electrical and communications systems receptacles are not normally intended for use by building occupants.

 **4.27.4 Operation**